Do Retrieval Augmented Language Models Know When They Don't Know?: Experiments

 \subsubsection{Datasets}

-We explore the refusal ability in tasks like QA and RAG.
-In this work, we mainly use three prevalent datasets to evaluate the performance of LLMs, including two RAG datasets, CRUD \cite{2025-tois-crud} and RGB \cite{2024-aaai-rgb}, and an QA dataset, NQ \cite{2019-tacl-nq}.
-NQ and CURD are large scale QA/RAG datasets suitable for both training and test.
+We explore the RALMs' performance in open-domain QA tasks, using three prevalent fact-oriented single-hop question datasets to evaluate the performance of LLMs, including two RAG datasets, CRUD \cite{2025-tois-crud} and RGB \cite{2024-aaai-rgb}, and an QA dataset, NQ \cite{2019-tacl-nq}.
+Covering both Chinese and English, the datasets are well-suited for testing Qwen and LLaMA series.
+NQ and CRUD are large scale QA/RAG datasets suitable for both training and test.
 RGB is a dataset particular developed for test, including refusal ability of RALMs.
-Details are described in Appendix A.